day8/re-frame/docs/Testing.md

      [:div .... using @val in here])))
 ```

 There's no immediately obvious way to test this as a lovely pure function.
-Because it is not pure.
+Er, because it is not pure.

 Of course, less pure ways are very possible.
 For example, a plan might be:
   1. setup  `app-db` with some values in the right places  (for the subscription)